rajanmayekar/toss-it/README.md

 # Toss-It

-Coin toss game, play on browser
+Coin toss game, play on browser...

 - Play as a single player
 - Play with friend - live